klueless-csharp-samples/P11ClubMembership/docs/Assessment-3-Validation/TestPlan-PART1.md

 > C: Design test cases using appropriate test input data determined from the requirements

-Mock some members in the database and ensure that data displays or is updated based on congtroller actions. eg. Edit member may changes name bob to jane.
+Mock some members in the database and ensure that data displays or is updated based on controller actions.

+eg. Edit member may changes name bob to jane.

 ![](./mock-data-setup.png)